apple-fritter/VoiKaPi/README.md

 Total cost with ASUS GT 710 GPU: $471

 > Please note that prices may vary based on location and availability.

+#### GPU enclosure and related power supply
-We are still in the process of selecting an external GPU enclosure and related power supply.
+We are still in the process of selecting an external GPU enclosure and related power supply. @apple-fritter finds [Jeff Geerling](https://github.com/geerlingguy)'s project [pi4gpu](https://github.com/geerlingguy/pi4gpu) to be very impressive.
+Please go visit his project and give him support, as well!

 ### Build Instructions
 Follow these step-by-step instructions to assemble and configure the microexpression detection device: